Reading List

 PLEASE READ THE PAPERS LISTED BELOW BEFORE THE SCHEDULED CLASS MEETING

-Day 1 (Sunday, August 13) Orientation – Logistics of BTP and Intro to Course
+Day 1 (Sunday, August 11) – Orientation, Logistics of BTP and Intro to Course

 Evans, Gray, Herren, Roth, Meylan and Meylan.
-Revised 2022.
-Procedures manual for the Bermuda Turtle project (Be sure to read sections on: Introduction to the Bermuda Turtle Project, Setting the Entrapment Net, Safety Rules for People, Safety Rules for Turtles, Volunteers, and Ten Precautions to Keep in Mind). ( pdf available here)
+Revised 2024.
+Procedures manual for the Bermuda Turtle project (Be sure to read sections on: Introduction to the Bermuda Turtle Project, Setting the Entrapment Net, Safety Rules for People, Safety Rules for Turtles). ( pdf available here).

 Carr, A., M. Carr, and A. B. Meylan.
 1978.
 The ecology and migrations of sea turtles, 7.
 The west Caribbean green turtle colony.
 Bull.
 American Museum Nat.
 Hist.
 162:1-46 ( pdf available here as well as in Spanish)